Women in Iceland: Women's suffrage

 Icelandic women first got the right to vote in parliamentary elections in 1915.

 In 1845 the vote was limited to men above a certain age who owned property and paid taxes.
 These restrictions were lifted over time, and in 1903 all men could vote except farm labourers.
 In 1907 the right to vote in municipal elections was extended to all women, having been granted to widows and single women of independent means in 1882.

-A women's movement was founded by Bríet Bjarnhéðinsdóttir in 1894, and a women's suffrage organisation was founded in 1907.
+A women's movement organized in the Thorvaldsensfélagið in 1875 and Hið íslenska kvenfélag in 1894, the first women's magazine Framsókn is founded by Ingibjörg Skaptadóttir and Sigríður Þorsteinsdóttir in 1895, and a women's suffrage organisation, the Icelandic Women's Rights Association, was founded by Bríet Bjarnhéðinsdóttir in 1907.

 A bill for women's suffrage was agreed on by the Althing in 1911, ratified by the Althing in 1913, and enacted on 19 June 1915 by the Danish king but only granted the vote to women over 40, and did not grant the right to vote to servants.
 At the time this was around 12,000 Icelandic women.
 In 1920 these restrictions were lifted after Iceland became an independent state under the Danish crown in 1918.

 1975 women's strike

 It is said that in 1975, women in the workplace made 60% less than their male counterparts.
 Many were unable to work as they had to stay at home to do the housework and raise the children.
 On Friday, October 24, women left their formal and informal work at 14:05 (2:05 pm), the time at which they would have earned their day's wage had they been paid at the same average rate as men.
 The scale of the event was very large, involving 25,000 women in a country with just 220,000 inhabitants.
-In Reykjavik, almost 90% of the women participated.
+In Reykjavík, almost 90% of the women participated.

 The first strike in 1975 affected many things.
 Many schoolteachers were women, so schools closed or nearly so.
 The walkout disrupted the telephone service, and halted the printing of newspapers, as the typesetters were all women.
 Daycares were mostly closed, because the daycare workers were women, so men had to take their children to work.
 Easy-to-cook meals ran out in many stores, as did sweets and items to distract children.
 The strike continued until midnight, when women returned to work.
 The typesetters returned to set newspapers which were almost entirely devoted to the women's strike.

 Women achieved their intended goal, basically shutting down Iceland for the day.
 Men referred to this day as "the Long Friday".
 Vigdís says she would not have become president without the strike which she said was the "first step for women's emancipation in Iceland", which "completely paralysed the country and opened the eyes of many men".
 In the year following the strike, Iceland set up the Gender Equality Council, and passed the Gender Equality Act, which prohibited gender discrimination in the workplace and in schools.